weaviate/weaviate-io/developers/weaviate/model-providers/ollama/embeddings.md

 ## Configure the vectorizer

-Your Weaviate instance has to communicate with the Ollama instance.
-When you configure the vectorizer, be sure to specify the Ollama API endpoint.

-Configure the vectorizer and the Ollama embedding model like this:
+Configure the default vectorizer for the collection like this:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">